Frequently Asked Questions

 What if I don’t want to take my computer?
 How can I check my e-mail?

-Should I take US dollars, travelers checks or an ATM card to get cash on tour?
+Should I take US dollars, travelers checks or a debit card to get cash on tour?

 Generally exchanging US dollars is difficult and expensive.
 Bringing cash should be kept to a minimum and should not be your primary source of funds.
 Travelers checks are a thing of the past and should not be brought on tour.
-ATM cards are your best source for cash while traveling.
+Debit cards are your best source for cash while traveling.
 ATMs are widely available in Europe and dispense local currency.
-Check with your bank to make sure your card is good for worldwide use and ask them if they have international partners where ATM fees are waived.
+Check with your bank to make sure your card is good for worldwide use and discuss transaction fees.
 Many foreign ATMs only accept four-digit PINs, so if your number is longer change it before you go.
 If you use a word to remember your PIN, memorize its numerical equivalent as many overseas ATMs don’t display alpha characters.

 When should I use a credit card?